Robin will empower and motivate teachers, students, administrators and/or families with workshops about Math and success.

 Below are popular sessions she has presented to many audiences — she can tailor the talk to the participants and will help teachers, parents and students learn and enjoy Math.
 Robin is an approved NYCDOE vendor and CTLE provider.
 She is an invited speaker to many conferences and has been a provider to the Rutgers University Professional Development series for over 10 years.

 Algebra I in Middle School?

 Are your students taking Algebra I in middle school?
 Does it count as one year of high school math?
 Will it put students on track for calculus or will students end math after tenth grade?
 We will share about this increasingly popular phenomenon and explore ideas and tools to maximize learning for middle schoolers.

 When Are We Ever Gonna Use This Math?

 Math broadens career choice and helps students embrace reasoning and problem-solving skills while building confidence and persistence.
-While many will not major in science or engineering, all students benefit from the challenge and discipline of Math including attending to precision and strengthening logic and persistence – assets in high school, college and the workplace.
+While many will not major in science or engineering, all students benefit from the challenge and discipline of Math including attending to precision and strengthening logic and persistence as well as improving their mindset – assets in high school, college and the workplace.
 This perspective can help parents and teachers lead their children and students through the process of learning and enjoying Math.

 Is That Your Final Answer?
 Developing Mathematical Thinking with Questions